-NOTE: Successful completion of Algebra 1 Keystone exams is a federal and local requirement; demonstrating proficiency through the exams is a pathway to reaching state graduation requirements.
+NOTE: Taking the Algebra 1 Keystone exam is a federal and local requirement; demonstrating proficiency through the exams is a pathway to reaching state graduation requirements.

 All students are required to earn four (4) math credits.
 Any math course taken beyond four (4) credits will count as a S.T.E.A.M. elective